Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Introduction

-Referring to the problem setup~\eqref{eq:opt}, we will adopt the general assumption that $g\in\svx(m,\infty)$ with $m > 0$.
-So in general, $g$ may not be convex.
-We will analyze four different cases, characterized by different assumptions on the individual $f_i$: \begin{enumerate}[label=\Roman*.] \item Bounded shifted gradients: $\norm{\nabla f_i(x) - mx} \le \beta$ for all $x\in\R^p$.\footnote{This case is a variant of the common assumption $\frac{1}{n}\sum_{i=1}^n\norm{\nabla f_i(x)}^2 \le \beta$.
-One can check that this case holds for several $\ell_2$-regularized problems including SVM and logistic regression.} \item $f_i$ is $L$-smooth. \item $f_i\in\cvx(0,L)$. \item $f_i\in\cvx(m,L)$. \end{enumerate} Assumption \rom{1} is a natural assumption for SVM\footnote{The loss functions for SVM are non-smooth, and $w_k$ is actually updated using the subgradient information.
+Assumption \rom{1} is a natural assumption for SVM\footnote{The loss functions for SVM are non-smooth, and $u_k$ is actually updated using the subgradient information.
 For simplicity, we abuse our notation and use $\nabla f_i$ to denote the subgradient of $f_i$ for SVM problems.} and logistic regression while Assumptions \rom{2}, \rom{3}, or \rom{4} can be used for ridge regression, logistic regression, and smooth SVM.
 The $m$ assumed in cases~\rom{1} and \rom{4} is the same as the $m$ used in the assumption on $g\in\mathcal{S}(m,\infty)$.